GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/debugger/index.md

 ## Profile the performance of your game.

 The *Profiler* is a tool that measures the time spent on different aspects of your game while it is running.
 It then shows a breakdown of each section, including events.
-[Read more about using the profiler here!](/gdevelop5/interface/debugger/profile-your-game)
+[Read more about using the profiler.](/gdevelop5/interface/debugger/profile-your-game)